stonefarmer9/CV/README.md

 #### Communication

-The first thing to kill any workplace is a lack of communication, was advice given to me by one of my first managers.
+'The first thing to kill any workplace is a lack of communication', was advice given to me by one of my first managers.
 I only fully understood this upon reaching management level, where a lack of communication turned a complaint about a damaged car to a corporate level fandango.
 I have become a dutiful and diligent communicator from my time in this industry, implementing numerous methods for my teams and the wider company to communicate better.
-A big part of this was the simple introduction of publicly available technology like Whattsapp and Gdrive to ensure everyone was in the know at all times, along with handling the wider hotel's Duty Manager log, I ensured I was a man in the know most days and nexus of communication for the hotel.
+A big part of this was the simple introduction of publicly available technology like Whattsapp and Gdrive to ensure everyone was in the know at all times, along with handling the wider hotel's Duty Manager log, I ensured I was a man in the know most days and nexus of communication for my teams.

 #### Creativity